code-star/codestar-website-react/README.md

 to `dev`, because that switches the API calls to the local mock URLs.
 Otherwise, it will run with the production URLs.

+## Deploying

+Deployments are handled by Travis CI.

+Triggering a deployment is done by committing/merging to the:

+- `develop` branch for the test site
+- `production` branch for the production site

 ## Hosting config